jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-execution of arbitrary JavaScript code, which could be used to steal a victims session tokens, log their keystrokes, steal private data, or perform privileged actions in the context of a victims session.In September 2021, Duane Reeves presented Telephony: The Forgotten Network Threat at GSX: Global Security Exchange.In October 2021, Jelle Vergeer published Reverse engineeringand decrypting CyberArk vault credential files, discussing his discovery that it was possible to reverse engineer the encryption and key generation algorithms and decrypt the encrypted vault password for CyberArkss vault encryption.In October 2021, Balaz Bucsay published Technical Advisory NULL Pointer Derefence in McAfee Drive Encryption
+execution of arbitrary JavaScript code, which could be used to steal a victims session tokens, log their keystrokes, steal private data, or perform privileged actions in the context of a victims session.
+In September 2021, Duane Reeves presented Telephony: The Forgotten Network Threat at GSX: Global Security Exchange.
+In October 2021, Jelle Vergeer published Reverse engineering and decrypting CyberArk vault credential files, discussing his discovery that it was possible to reverse engineer the encryption and key generation algorithms and decrypt the encrypted vault password for CyberArkss vault encryption.
-(CVE\-2021\-23893\), which demonstrated a privilege escalation vulnerability in a Windows system driver for McAfee Drive EncryptionIn October 2021, Nicolas Guigo published A Look At Some Real\-World Obfuscation Techniques, whereby he shared tools and methods for reversing real\-world binary obfuscation.In the Fall of 2021, Damon Small presented Beyond theScan: The Value Proposition of Vulnerability Assessment at
+In October 2021, Balaz Bucsay published Technical Advisory NULL Pointer Derefence in McAfee Drive Encryption (CVE\-2021\-23893\), which demonstrated a privilege escalation vulnerability in a Windows system driver for McAfee Drive Encryption
+In October 2021, Nicolas Guigo published A Look At Some Real\-World Obfuscation Techniques, whereby he shared tools and methods for reversing real\-world binary obfuscation.
+In the Fall of 2021, Damon Small presented Beyond the
-UTINFOSEC.
-This talk explored how vulnerability assessment can be leveraged beyond the scan to provide tangible value to not only the security team, but to the entire business that it supports.Throughout 2021, Sourya Biswas presented Security from
+Scan: The Value Proposition of Vulnerability Assessment at UTINFOSEC.
+This talk explored how vulnerability assessment can be leveraged beyond the scan to provide tangible value to not only the security team, but to the entire business that it supports.
+Throughout 2021, Sourya Biswas presented Security from
 Scratch: Reminiscing Being the 2nd Security Employee at a Startup at both InfoSec World and BSides Oklahoma.
 He also presented Cybersecurity is War: Lessons from Historical Conflicts at Secure360, and Psychology of the Phish:
-Leveraging the Seven Principles of Influence at both ISACAConference North America as well as at the Great Lakes Security Conference.In October 2021, Richard Warren published Technical Advisory Apple XAR Arbitrary File Write (CVE\-2021\- 30833\), which disclosed a new bug in MacOS that would allow an attacker to create a malicious .xar file, which when extracted by the user would result in files being written to a location of the attackers choosing, which could be abused to gain Remote Code Execution.
-It was covered by The Mac Observer.In November 2021, Tennisha Martin gave a keynote titledThe Hackers Guide to Mentorship: Fostering the Diverse Workforce of the Future at SANS Pentest HackFest.In November 2021, Nicolas Bidron found 3 new vulnerabilities in Victure WR1200 WiFi router, one of which resulted in OS command injection, published in Technical Advisory Multiple Vulnerabilities in Victure WR1200 WiFi Router (CVE\-2021\- 43282, CVE\-2021\-43283, CVE\-2021\-43284\).In December 2021, Anthony Ferrillo published TechnicalAdvisory Authenticated SQL Injection in SOAP Request in
+Leveraging the Seven Principles of Influence at both ISACA Conference North America as well as at the Great Lakes Security Conference.
+In October 2021, Richard Warren published Technical Advisory Apple XAR Arbitrary File Write (CVE\-2021\- 30833\), which disclosed a new bug in MacOS that would allow an attacker to create a malicious .xar file, which when extracted by the user would result in files being written to a location of the attackers choosing, which could be abused to gain Remote Code Execution.
+It was covered by The Mac Observer.
+In November 2021, Tennisha Martin gave a keynote titled The Hackers Guide to Mentorship: Fostering the Diverse Workforce of the Future at SANS Pentest HackFest.
+In November 2021, Nicolas Bidron found 3 new vulnerabilities in Victure WR1200 WiFi router, one of which resulted in OS command injection, published in Technical Advisory Multiple Vulnerabilities in Victure WR1200 WiFi Router (CVE\-2021\- 43282, CVE\-2021\-43283, CVE\-2021\-43284\).
-Broadcom CA Network Flow Analysis (CVE\-2021\-44050\), disclosing a vulnerability which would allow an authenticated user to inject SQL into a SOAP request leading to enumeration of the back end database of the Network Flow Analysis web application.In December 2021, Rick Veldhoven published TechnicalAdvisory Lenovo ImController Local Privilege Escalation (CVE\-2021\-3922, CVE\-2021\-3969\).
-Among the vulnerabilities found was a bug that could allow an attacker to elevate their privileges to that of the system user from a user that is able to write files to the filesystem.In early December, Richard Warren published 6 Technical Advisories for the SonicWall SMA 100 Series applications, including Unauthenticated Arbitrary File Deletion, Unauthenticated Stored XSS, Multiple Unauthenticated Heap\-
+In December 2021, Anthony Ferrillo published Technical Advisory Authenticated SQL Injection in SOAP Request in Broadcom CA Network Flow Analysis (CVE\-2021\-44050\), disclosing a vulnerability which would allow an authenticated user to inject SQL into a SOAP request leading to enumeration of the back end database of the Network Flow Analysis web application.
+In December 2021, Rick Veldhoven published Technical Advisory Lenovo ImController Local Privilege Escalation (CVE\-2021\-3922, CVE\-2021\-3969\).
+Among the vulnerabilities found was a bug that could allow an attacker to elevate their privileges to that of the system user from a user that is able to write files to the filesystem.
+In early December, Richard Warren published 6 Technical Advisories for the SonicWall SMA 100 Series applications, including Unauthenticated Arbitrary File Deletion, Unauthenticated Stored XSS, Multiple Unauthenticated Heap\-